Computer Information Systems (ITC) courses

 In consultation with the advisor, student selects, for intensive study, a specific area of concern related to the student's program, with emphasis on research.

-CIS 797 Special TopicsPrerequisite: permission.
+ITC 797 Special TopicsPrerequisite: permission.

-CIS 799 ThesisPrerequisite: permission of instructor.
+ITC 799 ThesisPrerequisite: permission of instructor.

 Independent research and study connected with the preparation of a thesis.